Fundraising Volunteer Resume Examples and Templates for 2023

 Provided Supported

-For example, suppose you notice that the nonprofit organization strongly focuses on social justice.
-In that case, you may want to draw attention to your cultural awareness and understanding of diversity, equity, and inclusion (DEI) initiatives.
-If you’re applying for a role centered around community outreach, provide specific examples that showcase your ability to build relationships with community leaders to support nonprofit efforts.
-By tailoring your resume to the needs of the company you’re applying to, you’ll significantly increase your chances of landing your next job opportunity.
+For example, suppose you notice the nonprofit organization strongly focuses on social justice.
+In this situation, you may want to draw attention to your experience supporting DEI initiatives.
+If you're applying for a role centered around community outreach, demonstrate your ability to build relationships with community leaders and raise awareness of the nonprofit's mission.

 Frank headshot